 Foul language is highly disrespectful and unpleasant.
 Kids should be taught never to use foul language in front of anyone, even if they have heard it on TV or outside somewhere.
 It is an essential habit to learn.
 Sit them down and explain why it is not okay to use such language.

-As a parent, you also have a huge responsibility to understand the importance of good manners in children and make sure your child learns all them for his or her development.
-You can use the following pointers to set your child on the right path for learning good manners.
+As a parent, you also have a huge responsibility to understand the importance of good manners in children and make sure your child grows up with them.
+You can use the following pointers to set your child on the right path to learning good manners.

 - The first step is to have all those good manners yourself.
-Children look to parents as role models.
+Children look up to parents as role models.
 If you want your child to have good manners, make sure to practice what you preach in front of them.
-Even in moments of frustration, don’t let your manners slip into the front of your children.
+Even in moments of frustration, don’t let your manners slip in front of your children.

-- Practice at home.
-Things like being polite, knocking on doors, cleaning up after one’s self, dining table etiquette and so on can be practised at home with your kids repeatedly until it gets fixed in their minds and behaviour.
+- Manners like being polite, knocking on doors, cleaning up after one’s self, dining table etiquette, and so on, can be practised at home with your kids repeatedly, until it gets fixed in their minds and behaviour.

-- When your child does something right or displays a very good habit, make sure to encourage her with words of positive enforcement.
-Children love praise and also grow with it.
-Encouraging them each time they are good will help them want to be better.
-Ignoring your child may have a reverse effect as they may resort to misbehaviour to get your attention.
+- When your child does something right or displays a good habit, make sure to encourage him/ her with words of positive enforcement.
+Children love praise, and encouraging them each time they are good will help them want to be better.
+Ignoring your child’s good manners may have a reverse effect, as they may resort to misbehaviour to get your attention.

-- Correct your child on the spot when she does something wrong.
-Even if it is the middle of a conversation with someone else and your child interrupts, take a moment to stop and gently correct her.
-If your child is very sensitive, talk to her in private later.
+- Correct your child on the spot when he/ she does something wrong.
+Even if it is in the middle of a conversation with someone else, and your child interrupts, take a moment to stop and gently correct him/ her.
+However, if your child is very sensitive, you can talk in private later.

-- Be patient.
-Children will frustrate you many times with their short attention spans and active minds.
-It is important never to lose your temper and get angry at your child.
-If you are calm and firm, your child will respond soon in the same way as well.
+- Children will frustrate you many times with their short attention span and active mind, but be patient.
+It is important to never lose your temper and get angry at your child.
+If you are calm and firm, your child will respond in the same way as well.

-- Lose your biases.
-If you are teaching your kids to be respectful to people of other religions, groups, gender and nationalities, make sure not to carry the same biases yourself.
+- If you are teaching your kids to be respectful to people of other religions, groups, gender and nationalities, make sure not to carry the same biases yourself.
 Teach your kids to judge a person solely by their character and not by anything else.

-- Use polite words with him or her.
-To words ‘please’, ‘thank you’, ‘sorry’, ‘excuse me’ and ‘may I’ are the first few words that should be taught to a child when teaching him or her good manners.
-Repeatedly use them with your child and encourage them to use them with you as well.
-Make it a rule at home, and your child will naturally imbibe them into their systems, along with when to use which word.
+- Use polite words around your child.
+The words, ‘please’, ‘thank you’, ‘sorry’, ‘excuse me’, and ‘may I’ are the first few words that should be taught to a child when teaching him or her good manners.
+Repeatedly use them with your child and encourage them to use these words with you as well.
+Make it a rule at home, and your child will naturally imbibe these good manners.

 Good manners are basic elements that will instil a sense of etiquette in your children and make them better human beings when they grow up.
-They will find it easy to get along with people, succeed at work or school and develop good relationships with others around them.
+They will find it easy to get along with people, succeed at work or school, and develop good relationships with others around them.
 A polite, considerate child will make the best impression on the world.
-So start teaching your kids when they are young itself!
+So, start teaching your kids these manners when they are young, itself!